Crisliu/Agile-Data-Science/README.md

 Code for [Agile Data Science 2.0](http://shop.oreilly.com/product/0636920051619.do), O'Reilly 2017.
 Now available in [Preview on O'Reilly Safari](https://www.safaribooksonline.com/library/view/agile-data-science/9781491960103/).

+This is also the code for the [Realtime Predictive Analytics](http://datasyndrome.com/video) video course and [Introduction to PySpark](http://datasyndrome.com/training) live course!

 Have problems?
 Please file an issue!

 ## Data Syndrome